Pomona Slip and Fall Lawyer

 Slip and fall personal injury claims are usually divided between two types of damages: economic and non-economic.
 Economic damages refer to compensation for tangible economic losses such as hospital and doctor bills, physical therapy costs, the cost of repairing or replacing damaged property, and lost income.
 Injuries due to slipping and falling are one of the leading reasons employees miss work in the United States.
 This translates into lost wages.

-An attorney will also seek non-economic damages.
+A Pomona slip and fall attorney will also seek non-economic damages.
 Non-economic damages are compensation for intangible losses.
 Non-economic damages include compensation for pain and suffering, post-traumatic stress, mental anguish, and more.
 A personal injury attorney can review the precise circumstances of your case, your hospital and doctor’s bills, and any lost wages and help determine an appropriate amount to seek in compensation for your injuries.

 Slip and fall accidents are a fact of life.
 Most of the time, they happen in our own homes and are no one’s fault.
 When a slip and fall occurs outside the house, though, it’s usually preventable, and you may be entitled to compensation.